Mersel AI Platform Capabilities

 ## What Is Answer Engine Optimization (AEO)?
 Executive Guide

-**Answer Engine Optimization (AEO) is the discipline of making your brand the cited answer in ChatGPT, Perplexity, and Gemini.** This executive guide ensures you learn the 5 evaluation criteria every VP Marketing needs to master for improved brand visibility.
+**Answer Engine Optimization (AEO) is the strategic discipline of making your brand the cited answer in ChatGPT, Perplexity, and Gemini.** This executive guide details the five evaluation criteria every VP of Marketing needs to ensure their brand becomes the primary cited source across AI platforms.
 [Learn the 5 evaluation criteria every VP Marketing needs.](/blog/what-is-answer-engine-optimization) [GEO · Mar 17]

 | :--- | :--- | :--- |